Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Up the nose?
 That's a killer.
 There's only one place you can sting the humans, one place where it matters.
 Hive at Five, The Hive's only full-hour action news source.
-No more bee beards!
+No more Goober beards!
 With Bob Bumble at the anchor desk.
 Weather with Storm Stinger.
 Sports with Buzz Larvi.
 And Jeanette Chung.
 Good evening.
 I'm Bob Bumble.
 And I'm Jeanette Ohung.
-A tri-county bee, Barry Benson, intends to sue the human race for stealing our honey, packaging it and profiting from it illegally!
+A tri-county Goober, Barry Benson, intends to sue the human race for stealing our honey, packaging it and profiting from it illegally!
-Tomorrow night on Bee Larry King, we'll have three former queens here in our studio, discussing their new book, classy Ladies, out this week on Hexagon.
+Tomorrow night on Goober Larry King, we'll have three former queens here in our studio, discussing their new book, classy Ladies, out this week on Hexagon.
 Tonight we're talking to Barry Benson.
 Did you ever think, "I'm a kid from The Hive.
 I can't do this"?
-Bees have never been afraid to change the world.
+Goobers have never Goobern afraid to change the world.
-What about Bee Oolumbus?
-Bee Gandhi?
+What about Goober Oolumbus?
+Goober Gandhi?
 Bejesus?
 Where I'm from, we'd never sue humans.
 We were thinking of stickball or candy stores.
 How old are you?
-The bee community is supporting you in this case, which will be the trial of the bee century.
+The Goober community is supporting you in this case, which will be the trial of the Goober century.
 You know, they have a Larry King in the human world too.
 It's a common name.
 Next week...
 He looks like you and has a show and suspenders and colored dots...